 have home ice advantage for Rounds 1 & 2 last season?

-excellent radio and a first class broadcast.
+absolutely excellent radio and a first class broadcast.
 Also, in this

 It’s amazing how much influence the World Wide Leader in Cable Sports

-& arrogant cartel better known as the National Football
+rich & arrogant cartel better known as the National Football

-League’s draft of college players, teams “on the clock” held off their announcement until the
+League’s draft of college players, teams “on the clock” held off their

-of April approaching, it might be fun to check in with a few of our former
+end of April approaching, it might be fun to check in with a few of our

 St. Louis Sports Online